acrlabs/simkube/docs/adv/hooks.md

 cat simkube/examples/hooks/example.yml
 ```

+Note that you can specify multiple hooks files, separated by a colon, as in
+`config/hooks/default.yml:config/hooks/autoscaler.yml`.
+This will merge the four different types of hooks specified in
+each hook file _in order_; in other words, hooks from earlier files in the list will run before hooks from later files
+in the list.

 Otherwise, you can specify the hooks as part of the Simulation custom resource object.

 ## Running hooks